 In accordance with Education Code Section 51747(f), the Charter School shall assist in the transition of pupils whose families wish to return to in-person instruction expeditiously, and, in no case, later than five instructional days.
 As the Charter School is a nonclassroom-based charter school, it does not provide students an in-person or traditional classroom-based instructional program option for transfer.
-As such, upon notification that a family wishes to return to in-person instruction, the Charter School shall assist the family by providing a list of local school options within their district of residence and a weblink to greatschools.org, and any other actions within the student's transfer including, but not limited to, transfer of pupil records as required by state law, and follow-up procedures from the Charter School's student retention support team.
+As such, upon notification that a family wishes to return to in-person instruction, the Charter School shall assist the family by providing a list of local school options within their district of residence and a weblink to greatschools.org, and any other actions within the reasonable control of the Charter School that are necessary to assist in the student's transfer including, but not limited to, transfer of pupil records as required by state law, and follow-up procedures from the Charter School's student retention support team.